mengelbart/rtp-over-quic-draft/draft-ietf-avtcore-rtp-over-quic.md

 : The RTP/RTCP packet to transmit.

-If it is known to either the sender, that a packet, which was not yet successfully and completely transmitted, is no longer needed, the sender MAY close the stream by sending a RESET\_STREAM frame.
+If a sender knows that a packet, which was not yet successfully and completely transmitted, is no longer needed, the sender MAY close the stream by sending a RESET\_STREAM frame.

-A translators that translates between two endpoints, which are both connected via QUIC, MUST forward RESET\_STREAM frames received from one end to the other end, unless it is forwarding the RTP packets on QUIC datagrams.
+A translator that translates between two endpoints, both connected via QUIC, MUST forward RESET\_STREAM frames received from one end to the other unless it forwards the RTP packets on QUIC datagrams.

 > **Editor's Note:** It might be desired to also allow the receiver to request
 > cancellation of a stream by sending STOP\_SENDING frame.
 However, this might
-> lead to unintended packet loss, because the receiver does not know which and
+> lead to unintended packet loss because the receiver does not know which and
 > how many packets follow on the same stream.
 If this feature is required, a
 > solution could be to require senders to open new streams for each application
 > data unit, as described in a previous version of this document.

-Large RTP packets sent on a stream will be fragmented in smaller QUIC frames, that are transmitted reliably and in order, such that a receiving application can read a complete packet from the stream.
-No retransmission has to be implemented by the application, since QUIC frames that are lost in transit are retransmitted by the QUIC connection.
+Large RTP packets sent on a stream will be fragmented into smaller QUIC frames.
+The QUIC frames are transmitted reliably and in order such that a receiving application can read a complete RTP packet from the stream as long as the stream is not closed with a RESET\_STREAM frame.
+No retransmission has to be implemented by the application since QUIC frames lost in transit are retransmitted by QUIC.

-Opening new streams for new packets implicitly limits the amount of packets which are concurrently in transit.
-The number of packets which have to be transmitted concurrently depends on a number of factors such as the number of RTP sessions within a QUIC connection, the rate at which new application data is produced and the maximum acceptable transmission delay of a given packet.
+Opening new streams for new packets MAY implicitly limit the number of packets concurrently in transit because the QUIC receiver provides an upper bound of parallel streams, which it can update using QUIC MAX\_STREAMS frames.
+The number of packets that have to be transmitted concurrently depends on several factors, such as the number of RTP streams within a QUIC connection, the bitrate of the media streams, and the maximum acceptable transmission delay of a given packet.
 Receivers are responsible for providing senders with enough credit to open new streams for new packets at any time.

 ## QUIC Datagrams {#quic-datagrams}

-RTP packets can be sent in QUIC datagrams.
+Senders can also transmit RTP packets in QUIC datagrams.
 QUIC datagrams are an extension to QUIC described in {{!RFC9221}}.
-QUIC datagrams preserve frame boundaries, thus a single RTP packet can be mapped to a single QUIC datagram, without the need for an additional framing.
-Senders SHOULD consider the header overhead associated with QUIC datagrams and ensure that the RTP/RTCP packets, including their payloads, QUIC, and IP headers and flow identifier, will fit into path MTU.
+QUIC datagrams preserve frame boundaries.
+Thus, a single RTP packet can be mapped to a single QUIC datagram without additional framing.
+Senders SHOULD consider the header overhead associated with QUIC datagrams and ensure that the RTP/RTCP packets, including their payloads, flow identifier, QUIC, and IP headers, will fit into path MTU.

-The encapsulation format for RTP over QUIC Datagrams is described in
+{{fig-dgram-payload}} shows the encapsulation format for RTP over QUIC Datagrams.
-{{fig-dgram-payload}}.

 ~~~
 Payload {